Constitutional Laws & Criminal Procedures

 Under the current structure of government, Congress is the legislative body that makes the laws we must abide by.
 There are other rules that come into play when a case is heard in front of the U.S. Supreme Court.
 For instance, in the Miranda vs. Arizona case heard before the U.S. Supreme Court, the court’s decision ultimately changed the way that law enforcement personnel interact with a person during an arrest.

 For instance, if an arrested person provides an admission of guilt without being told of his constitutional rights under the law, his admission is not allowed as evidence.
 The Miranda Rights statement offered to a person under arrest includes the following: “You have the right to remain silent.
 Anything you say can and may be used against you in a court of law.
-You have the right to speak to a Los Angeles criminal defense lawyer.
+You have the right to speak to an attorney.
 If you cannot afford an attorney, one will be appointed for you.
 Do you understand these rights as they have been read to you?”
 Without “Mirandizing” the alleged criminal, nothing the person says can be used against them.

 While “Miranda” applies in cases involving custodial interrogation, the US Supreme Court has ruled that pre-arrest statements made during a DUI investigation are not subject to Miranda.
 Therefore, when a person is stopped and subsequently arrested for DUI, they can expect that the police officer will not read them the Miranda warnings.
 For example, in Los Angeles, police officers are trained that they are not required to read Miranda warnings during a DUI arrest.
 Only an excellent dui attorney will be able to adequately challenge a DUI case on the basis of science rather than on a constitutional challenge.